spacem/modular-synthesizer/README.md

 ## Demo

-You can [run a live demo](https://tekool.net/blogfiles/modular-synthesizer/) (mirror each git push while work in progress).
+You can [run a live demo](https://tekool.net/blogfiles/modular-synthesizer/) (mirror each git push while work is in progress).

 ## Installation